swethaedaguttu/Frappe-Job-application/documentation.md

 ### API Endpoints
 The following API endpoints were implemented:

-#### Task Endpoints
+#### Job Application Endpoints
-- `get_tasks`: Retrieve tasks with optional status and project filtering
+- `get_applications`: Retrieve job applications with optional status and project filtering
-- `create_task`: Create a new task with validation
+- `create_application`: Create a new job application with validation
-- `update_task`: Update an existing task with permission checks
+- `update_application`: Update an existing job application with permission checks
-- `delete_task`: Delete a task with permission checks
+- `delete_application`: Delete a job application with permission checks

 #### Project Endpoints
 - `get_projects`: Retrieve projects with optional status filtering
 - `create_project`: Create a new project with validation
 - `update_project`: Update an existing project with permission checks
 - `delete_project`: Delete a project with permission checks
-- `add_task_to_project`: Add a task to a project
+- `add_application_to_project`: Add a job application to a project
-- `remove_task_from_project`: Remove a task from a project
+- `remove_application_from_project`: Remove a job application from a project

 ### List View
-Custom list views have been implemented to display tasks and projects with visual indicators for status and priority.
+Custom list views have been implemented to display job applications and projects with visual indicators for status and priority.
 The list views allow:
 - Sorting by various fields
 - Visual indicators for different statuses
 - Quick access to edit and delete actions (based on user permissions)